-Operating expenses include selling, general and administrative, intangible asset amortization, and expenses related to the Special Committee investigation of our past stock option granting practices and related accounting.
+Operating expenses include selling, general and administrative expenses and intangible asset amortization.
+In addition, during the thirteen and thirty-nine weeks ended September 29, 2007 operating expenses included expenses related to the Special Committee investigation of our past stock option granting practices and related accounting.
 Sales and marketing expenses are included in selling, general and administrative expense and consist primarily of personnel salaries, bonuses, and related costs for direct client sales efforts and marketing staff.
 We primarily use a relationship sales model in which vice presidents, principals and senior consultants generate revenues.
 In addition, sales and marketing expenses include costs associated with marketing collateral, product development, trade shows and advertising.
 General and administrative expenses consist mainly of costs for accounting, recruiting and staffing, information technology, personnel, insurance, rent, and outside professional services incurred in the normal course of business.
-Included in selling, general and administrative expenses are share-based compensation charges incurred in connection with equity awards to employees and our board of directors.
+Included in selling, general and administrative expenses are share-based compensation charges incurred in connection with equity awards to certain employees and our board of directors.